srobo/team-emails/SR2026/2025-10-01-reject-places.md

 sure to let you know.
 You may be able to take their place, but we cannot promise anything.
 Let us know if you don't want to be on the waiting list.

-If we are able to offer you a place, we'll let you know by Friday 31th October at the latest (that's two weeks after Kickstart).
+If we are able to offer you a place, we'll let you know by Friday 21st November at the latest (that's two weeks after Kickstart).
 {% endif %}